Harshpatel2910/Lab-1_202001165/README.md

 ## ANS:

 ### **Scope :**
-- The goal of this project is to develop a mobile app that is tailored to the requirements of people with hearing loss.
+- The goal of this project is to develop a mobile app and web app that is tailored to the requirements of people with hearing loss.

 ### **Features :**
 - artificial intelligence is used to recognise sound events.